 Getting people to eat more vegetables can be a tricky thing, but research now shows there may be an effective way to do it: rebranding.

-According to a new study published in JAMA Internal Medicine, researchers found that people consume more vegetables when labeled with more indulgent names that would typically be used with decadent foods.
+According to a 2017 study published in JAMA Internal Medicine, researchers found that people consume more vegetables when labeled with more indulgent names that would typically be used with decadent foods.

 Researchers conducted the study at a university cafeteria, where they labeled the vegetables in four categories: basic, health restrictive, healthy positive or indulgent.

 They found that by adding more flavorful, exciting, and indulgent descriptors to vegetables, they were able to increase overall vegetable consumption.
 For example, using an indulgent name like “Twisted citrus-glazed carrots” had more consumption than just the basic name “carrots.”